mseminatore/TeslaJS/README.md

 ## Library Users

-A growing number of projects use the library or are based on its code.
-One such project is the [Tesla Control](https://www.teslacontrol.app) app in the Windows Store.
+A growing number of projects use the library or are based on its code, examples:

+- [Tesla Control](https://www.teslacontrol.app) app in the Windows Store.
 This Universal Windows App runs on Windows desktop, Windows Phone and Xbox.
+-  [Nikola](https://github.com/geraldoramos/nikola) app on Github.
+This is a cross-platform app built with [Electron](https://github.com/electron/electron), currently available for macOS and Windows.

 ## Project Principles